vynttran/112_Victims/README.md

 Hack112 Spring 2023 Project
 __________________________________________

-Description of your project: A chatbot that (attempts to) convert text-to-speech the answers from ChatGPT using Professor Kosbie's voice and face.
+Description of your project: A chatbot that (attempts to) convert text-to-speech the answers from ChatGPT using a voice and Professor Kosbie's face.

 Modules the user would have to install to run your program:
   - openai